jaalbo2/css-library/README.md

   **Media Extend**

-    This file is almost identical to the Media file but it extends beyond commonly used screen resolutions.
+    This file is almost identical to the media file but it extends beyond commonly used screen resolutions.
     -> It is not incorporated into the library or library-min files by default.

 Last Updated: 3-18-16
+By: James Bordine II